wikimatze/wikimatze.de/_posts/2013-06-04-using-hub-for-faster-contributing-to-github-open-source-projects.md

 ---
 title: Using Hub for Faster Contributing to GitHub Open-Source Projects
-update: 2014-05-30
+update: 2014-11-20
-categories: ['howto', 'programming', 'learning', 'git']
+categories: howto programming learning git
 ---
 *Ever wondering how you can easily fork and contribute to an Open-Source project without forking a repository manually in your browser?
 Then you should have a look into the [hub gem](https://github.com/defunkt/hub).*

 Hub is a command-line wrapper for [git](http://git-scm.com/) written by [defunkt](http://defunkt.io/).
 With it, you can easily create forks of repositories, making pull requests, and get code from other forks with no problems.
 If you are a maintainer of a very popular repository like [twitter bootstrap](https://github.com/twitter/bootstrap) with over ~23k forks, this tool makes your life a lot easier.

 *Update*: [gh](https://github.com/jingweno/gh) is the hub implementation written in [Go](http://golang.org/).
-It is faster and will [be a replacement](https://github.com/github/hub/issues/475) of the pure hub in the future - thanks [@_ZKH](https://twitter.com/_ZPH) for showing me this.
+It is faster and will [be a replacement](https://github.com/github/hub/issues/475) of the pure hub in the future - thanks [@\_ZKH](https://twitter.com/_ZPH) for showing me this.

 ## Installing hub